p3nt4/Nuages/README.md

 Nuages is a modular C2 framework.

-Refer to the [Wiki](https://github.com/p3nt4/Nuages/wiki) for documentation.
+Refer to the [Wiki](https://github.com/p3nt4/Nuages/wiki) for documentation, do not hesitate to open issues for help, bug reports or feature requests

 ![Nuages_Cli - Copy](https://user-images.githubusercontent.com/19682240/57589042-1da57f80-74ec-11e9-9662-0e79268ff702.PNG)